 Are the children of a living or deceased service member eligible for VA loan benefits?

 No, children of an eligible veteran or service member do not qualify for VA home loan benefits.

 What is the VA funding fee and why do I have to pay it?

 The VA funding fee is a cost associated with obtaining a VA loan.
 It helps to ensure that the loan continues to require no down payment and has no monthly mortgage insurance.
 In addition to the funding fee, you may also be responsible for paying closing costs, VA-approved appraisal fees and title insurance.

 This can be anywhere between 1.25% – 3.3% depending on the amount of your down payment and whether it’s your first time using a VA loan or a subsequent use.
 The funding fee for VA streamlines a 0.5%.

 There are some cases in which the VA considers a veteran to be exempt from the funding fee.
 If you receive or are eligible to receive disability benefits, or if you’re a surviving spouse of a veteran who died in service or from a service-connected disability, you may be exempt from the VA funding fee.

 The Bottom Line

 VA loans offer important benefits to military service members.
 Do you qualify for a VA loan or have additional VA loan questions?
-Apply for a VA loan or ask our Home Loan Experts at Rocket Mortgage® today.
-You can give us a call at (800) 442-4383.
+Get started online now to begin the mortgage approval process.